ThiNepo/neps-guide-flask-1/README.md

-# neps-guide-flask-1
+# Neps Academy - Training Guide: Backend Developer

-Project developed for the Flask Course at Neps Academy
+This project was developed for the Flask Course at Neps Academy.

+More details go to https://neps.academy/br/guides